 How long does the program last?

-A minimum of two years is required, with extension to three years possible, dependent upon completion of the research project, receipt of grant funding, and/or co-enrollment in other programs (e.g., ACGME certification, PRISM PhD program, Case Western Reserve University's Clinical Research Scholars Program (CRSP) – Master's in Clinical Research), or American Board of Medical Genetics and Genomics (ABMGG) board certification pathway.
+A minimum of two years is required, with extension to three years possible, dependent upon completion of the research project, receipt of grant funding, and/or co-enrollment in other programs (e.g., ACGME certification, PRISM PhD Program, Case Western Reserve University's Clinical Research Scholars Program (CRSP) – Master's in Clinical Research), or American Board of Medical Genetics and Genomics (ABMGG) board certification pathway.

 What have recent graduates done with this training?